"Huh, you no bf meh, I don't believe leh. Your standard too high is it?"

 People also asked, do I miss the person I was before I learnt to distrust my heart?
 Yes, because it would be easier for me; but that answer would be followed by a resounding No, because to be stuck in the stage of romanticizing is the most dangerous of all things you can ever do to your well being; I used to think of love as slot machines.

 People are social animals.
 While everyone could do with some companionship and a stable relationship, I feel that at this age, I am still a work in progress.
 I am still learning about the things I can bring onto the table into a relationship, if I get into one.
 I am single because I am still discovering how to be independent not only alone, but with someone in the picture.
 I am not in a relationship because I know I have my goals to chase, and hope to meet someone that would encourage and support me in my dreams, as I would have to one day learn to do the same (which can be really, really tough).
-I am not in a relationship perhaps because I am not ready for commitment, perhaps because I have yet to discover my own capabilities, my confidence, my assertiveness and the courage that I need to let go of the illusion of control; every relationship is but a dice roll.
+I am not in a relationship perhaps because I am not ready for commitment, perhaps because I have yet to discover my own capabilities, my confidence, my assertiveness, and the courage that I need to journey with someone who identifies with me the same kind of future we wish to mold.
 I am not in a relationship because I respect other's time as I would hope that they respect my own, because I know what I am worth, because I definitely do not think of relationship as a game.
 I am not in a relationship because I am still learning how to be patient, to identify friendship and partnership as basis for relationship, to wait for the right kind of love to find me, and hopefully by then, I would be strong enough to be able to do the same.